About the MPR Archive

 The MPR Archive has holdings in four locations:

-2. Gary Comer Audio Archive: A temperature controlled holding facility in the basement of the MPR building, which stores a large collection of show reels, DATs and CDs going back to 1972.
+2. Gary Comer Audio Archive: A temperature and humidity controlled holding facility in the basement of the MPR building, which stores a large collection of analog reels, DATs and CDs going back to the late 1960s.
+MPR has recently installed an FM-200 archival-grade fire suppression system in the Comer archive.

 3. The Keep: Selections of MPR broadcasts, which are stored off-site in an environmentally controlled rental facility called The Keep, Inc.